nagasudhirpulla/taming_python/blog/skills/oauth_authorize_code_flow.md

 `http://localhost:8080/realms/myorg/protocol/openid-connect/auth?response_type=code&client_id=test_web_app&redirect_uri=http%3A%2F%2Flocalhost%3A3000%2Fcallback&scope=openid+profile+email&state=fmrXezEZQO6xCUDdJH4bbX7AW66gWm&nonce=lcnKjZAnpYSqldG6amqk`
 * The URL parameters *response_type, client_id, redirect_uri, scope, state, nonce* are passed in the user login page URL by the client application while redirecting the user to the OAuth login screen.
 Using these URL parameters, the OAuth server will know the client application details and requirements while authenticating the user.
-* The following is the explanation for each parameter
+* The following is the explanation for each URL parameter
 	* `response_type=code`, means an authorization code is expected upon user login
-	* `client_id` is passed for OAuth server to identify the client application
+	* `client_id` is provided for OAuth server to identify the client application
-	* `scope` is the
+	* `scope` is the scopes requested by the client application.
+All the requ

 ## References